VaibhavGupta-Oncehub/SocialMediaApp/README.md

    https://user-images.githubusercontent.com/98082102/175024573-ab9e0fa5-d6d4-4a9c-b424-e97ccb229128.mp4

  5. Chat with your friends:
 A user can chat with his/her friends.
-This functionality was implemented without using webhooks so users have to refresh the page each time when they receive a message from another user.
+This functionality was implemented without using any real-time communication socket so users have to refresh the page each time when they receive a message from another user.
 This is demonstrated below:

    https://user-images.githubusercontent.com/98082102/175026398-15256dd6-f94b-4cc5-987f-05f1a1874b81.mp4